thsa/fxmolviewer/readme.md

 * OpenChemLib: Cheminformatics base functionality to handle molecules and generate conformers
 * SunFlow source code and janino.jar: Ray-Tracer to build photo-realistic images of 3-dimensional scenes
 * mmtf-all: Java library to download and parse binary structure files from the PDB-database
-* controlsfx-8.40.15.jar: Controls extending JavaFX functionality, used for the molecule side panel

 ### How to download the project